Click here to return HOME

 Sound Effects Microphones:

-Just as we use the reverb devices to make the actors sound like they are in a cavern or having an interior monologue, we also put the sound effects microphone through a reverb to give them a different quality.
+Just as we use the reverb devices to make the actors sound like they are in a cavern or having an interior monologue, or speaking from Heaven, we also put the sound effects microphone through a reverb to give them a different quality.
 All the advice above regarding black boxes and adapters applies here too.
 However, we use a second reverb device just for the sound effects, so we can control the amount of reverb separately from the dialogue reverb.
 The amount of reverb can be adjusted with a knob on the black box from none at all (called "dry") to way too much reverb ("wet").
 We've found that if the dialogue is too wet, audiences have a hard time understanding what's being said, but sound effects need to be a bit wetter than the dialogue for the cavern-effect to be convincing.
 However, please note that if the sound effects get too wet, they become mere "noise" and lose their effectiveness.
 If your audio is not clear--the audience loses their focus and your drama will suffer--they could even tune to another station.

 When using a microphone with an effect, we often have actors step from one mic to another depending upon if they use the effect or not--like if a character is using reverb to introduce a flashback, but then appears without reverb during the flashback.
 I always mark their script with [REVERB] or [DRY] to keep them straight.
-(However, under trying circumstances, this method has it's drawbacks.
-Once I had to play both the Shadow AND the villain and had a heck of a time when the filtered Shadow voice (signifying that he was invisible) had to spar with the dry villain's voice.
-In fact, after a few lines where I was running between the dry and filtered mics, I got confused and the villain turned invisible--to the ear, anyway.)

 Mixing Consoles